autolab-fi/line-robot-curriculum/lessons/test_drive.md

 ## Conclusion
-Congratulations!
-You have successfully acquired the skill to make the robot move.
+Wasn't hard, was it?
+But you have successfully acquired the skill to make the robot move.
 Now, you can proceed to the next lesson!